This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-Leftover poached chicken can be stored covered or in an airtight container in the refrigerator for up to 4 days.
-It may be frozen for up to 3 months.
+Let the chicken cool, then store it in an airtight container in the refrigerator for up to 3 days.

 If you’ve tried this poached chicken or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.